developer0hye/plotbbox/README.md

-# pybbox
+# plotBBox
-A package to draw pretty bounding boxes for object detection task
+A package to plot pretty bounding boxes for object detection task